jonasongg/tp/docs/UserGuide.md

 ##### Example of usage:

 - `viewa`<br/>
-  Generates a list of all existing applicant(s).
+  Displays a list of all existing applicant(s).

 ![View_Applicant](images/viewApplicants.png)